sugar opt Truth Be Known: Sugar Man Leaves Us to Ponder Truth vs. Fact

 Nothing that SEARCHING FOR SUGAR MAN presents is made up.
 Everything the film presents is fact – from the lack of Rodriguez’s commercial success to the passion these South African enthusiasts had for the music.
 However, the film has gathered the facts around some particular characters.
 The thrust of the story comes from Strydom and Segerman, since it is primarily told from their perspective as fans.
 There is a little bit of perspective added from producers on the genius of his music and how distinct it was for the times, but precious little is discussed with other musicians, current musicians, or heck – Rodriguez himself!
 So while the details of the story as they are told by Strydom and Segerman are, to quote the musician himself, “cold fact”, it must be understood that they cloud the truth.

 The truth is that while Rodriguez is a musician that never got his due, that he made a go of things far longer than this doc would suggest.
 The truth is that he was never as hard to find as this film would have you believe, even if your first attempt was to “follow the money”.
-The truth is that Rodriguez is that while he was never a household name, Rodriguez wasn’t as deep an underground act as a viewer of this film would think.
+The truth is that while Rodriguez was never a household name, Rodriguez wasn’t as deep an underground act as a viewer of this film would think.
 And the truth is that this film, while lovely, is an elaborate fan letter from two fans.

 I’m holding SEARCHING’s feet to the fire here, however it is only the latest in a string of documentaries that blurs the line between fact and truth.
 Some films have held their hands up and said “we just filmed what we saw”, others have used the confusion to further build the myth of all involved.
 It’s never malicious, but one has to wonder about its effect on the subject matter and the art form as a whole.